Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Example of byte attack on Hello Kitty Pocket Camera (Created by Cristopher Cruz @ https://github.com/cristofercruz)
 ![Byte attack on Hello Kitty](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Hello_Kitty.jpg)

+# A new scret menu discovered in december 2021
+A secret menu have been discovered in december 2021 independently by two different members of the Game Boy Camera Club Discord: by pressing all inputs (4 directions included) at the same time when booting, the camera enters a factory reset mode saying "STORE PLEASE WAIT", then "STORE END" and playing the dancing man music.
+The purpose of this menu is currently unknown.
+It seems that it rewrites the sram at a deeper level that the classic START+SELECT at bootup.
+As this is impossible to perform on a standard Game Boy (you may use an emulator), another way of activating the code have been found: filling the sram with 0xAA values with a card flasher.
+All the known version of camera includes this feature.